Who was Thomas Hobbes?

 Serving occasionally for the Earls of Devonshire was probably another strong influence.
 He made many contacts with a variety of interesting individuals through these early connections.
 Many of these contacts included intellectuals throughout England.
 He later networked with philosophers and theologians in Paris.
 Through the Cavendish family, Hobbes also became acquainted with Lord Francis Bacon.

 Bacon was well-known for philosophical thought and served as a statesman in England.
-These influences likely shaped his beliefs and help him come to his conclusions regarding the state of nature and his social contract theory.
+These influences likely shaped his beliefs and helped him come to his conclusions regarding the state of nature and his social contract theory.

 What Did He Do During the Later Years?

 When he was older, Hobbes began to pursue more extensive scientific interests.
-Although he was not specifically trained in the sciences or mathematics at Oxford, Hobbes’ earnest scientific inquiry begin in his middle age.
+Although he was not specifically trained in the sciences or mathematics at Oxford, Hobbes’ earnest scientific inquiry began in his middle age.
 He was particularly interested in motion and Euclid’s theorems in the Elements.

 By the 1630s, Hobbes gained enough knowledge and understanding in the field of optics that he pursued his own independent research.
 After 1640 he was considered not only a serious theorist in politics and ethics, but in optics as well.
 Many future developers have come up with inventions and discoveries based on the previous scientific work of Thomas Hobbes.